up42/docs/source/FAQ/pricing.rst

 3. **Infrastructure** costs: how much machine time you used on UP42’s infrastructure.

+In the job page you can see the breakdown of the credit usage in a table where each row is a step on the workflow.
+Above the table shows the applicable credit usage per type of task: **Data**, **Processing**, and **Infrastructure**.

 Why are there different prices/credit values for blocks?
 ========================================================